antzm/sage-maker/tar-gz.md

 # How to use ".tar.gz" files on Windows 10

+> There's no need anymore to install specialized software to handle ".tar.gz" files on Windows 10.
+You can simply use powershell which now supports natively the relevant commands.

 **TL;DR**
 1. Open PowerShell in your working folder
 2. To decompress: tar -xvzf my_collection.tar.gz